2022 Full-year results

 Alumina and aluminium

-The outlook for 2022 and 2023 depends on whether the world can truly adapt to a new normal of tight supply, strong demand and more complicated logistical concerns.
-Trafigura’s long-established position in the physical aluminium market means that we remain well placed to serve our customers while continuing to expand our trading book.
-As the largest independent global alumina and aluminium trader by volume, our focus will be on helping our customers navigate these volatile and unpredictable market conditions.
+Our Alumina and Aluminium team was able to successfully meet these challenges in 2022, drawing on our long-established position in the physical market to serve our customers and expand our trading book.
+As the largest independent global alumina and aluminium trader by volume, our focus going forward will be on helping our customers manage these volatile and unpredictable market conditions.
+For 2023, the outlook hinges how producers and consumers adapt to less stability and more complicated logistics.

 Zinc and lead